Subscribe

 🔍 What to look for: Mosquito bites will cause firm, irregularly shaped bumps in random, isolated spots.
 They’ll also become itchier much more quickly than other insect bites.
 So, if your dog comes in from a day of play and starts scratching and licking at a particular spot, this pesky pest is likely to blame.

-mosquitoes on a dog
+mosquito on a dog

 How to tell if a mosquito bite will be a problem

 For the most part, mosquito bites on dogs are harmless.
 Though mosquitoes can spread heartworm disease, dogs who take heartworm preventatives will likely be protected.
-(Some vets are starting to see resistance to heartworm meds in areas around the Mississippi River delta.)

 There are some things to look out for, though.
 Some dogs are allergic to mosquito bites.
 But unless swelling in the face, nose, or throat interferes with breathing, your pup will be fine.

 And if your dog was infected about a month before starting medication, they could still contract heartworms.
 Heartworms reach their adult stage after about 50 days and cannot be eliminated by preventative meds.
-In rare cases, dogs can get some of the encephalopathies (brain diseases that alter brain structure or function) from mosquito bites that humans can.

 Hornet, wasp, and bee stings